Alfred-Kelly Nature Reserve, Quebec

 - Head southeast on Chemin de la Rivière and continue to the end of the road where there is parking.
-There is a trail map showing how to reach the reserve from there.
+Here, there is a trail map showing the way to the reserve.

-All visitors to NCC properties do so at their own risk.
+All visitors to NCC properties are responsible for their own safety.

 As a guest of this exceptional site, your cooperation is essential to ensuring its protection and long-term maintenance.
 We rely on your cooperation to always follow the trails that are marked on the official map installed at the entrance.

 Pets are strictly forbidden on the reserve, as their presence can disrupt sensitive habitats and pose undue stress to wildlife in the area.

 Bicycles and motorized vehicles are strictly forbidden on the reserve.
 The trails were not designed for mountain bike or motorized vehicle use.
 Due to the potential environmental impact and safety concerns associated with these activities, they are strictly forbidden on the reserve.
 Due to the fragility of this territory and its ecological importance, we must act carefully.
 Hunting, camping, trapping, fruit and flower picking and other activities are therefore forbidden.